sal55/langs/translatingc.md

 * Label names can also clash as, in C, "L" can be used as both a variable/function name, and a label name, in the same scope
 * Functions declared with an empty parameter list can be called with unchecked arguments.
 How to emulate this in a proper language?
 * C's namespace handling (putting aside it unusual tag and label namespaces) is crude.
 Non-decorated/non-mangled names are used between modules, ie. in linker space, which may clash with other modules in the target language.
 (This is made worse because all functions/variables at module scope in C are exported unless made static)
+* With things like printf, you can choose to keep those calls in, relying on the format codes being accurate.
+My experience however is that they are troublesome, and something you don't really want in a target language if it has something better or safer.